mapaction/mapactionpy_arcmap/poc/MapChef/README.md

 # MapChef

-Adds geospatial data to an ArcMap MXD file as separate layers based on a supplied recipe configuration file.
+Adds geospatial data to an ArcMap MXD file based on a recipe from a cookbook configuration file and a product name.

 ### Prerequisites